RobitsG/Facial-R1/README.md

 ### Step 2: GRPO Training

-Next, we refine the model's reasoning with RL using all datasets: FABA, BP4D, DISFA, RAF-AU, ExpW, FER2013, AffectNet, and RAF-DB.
+Next, we refine the model's reasoning with GRPO using all datasets: FABA, BP4D, DISFA, RAF-AU, FER2013, AffectNet, and RAF-DB.

 ```bash
 # Run GRPO training.
 The script should be configured to use the desired dataset(s).